Chords and strumming

 The song uses only chords from the key, achieving its unique sound through extensions and chord shapes that share notes.

 Just like on the original recording, you must place a capo on fret two and think of it as if it was in the key of G.

 The intro/verse maintain the top strings on fret three throughout, creating a drone-like effect.
 In chord names we get this:

 | Em7 G | Dsus4 A7sus4 | x3

-The bridge starts on chord IV, making it feel as if it moves somewhere new, like this:
+The bridge starts on chord IV, goes like this: